Durston House

-Durston House School is a private preparatory school in the UK for boys aged 4–13.
-It is a leading west London prep school and is a noted feeder school of Merchant Taylors’, John Lyon, Hampton and St Paul's School.
-Day fees range from £4,340 to £5,230 per term, though scholarships and bursaries are available.

-In 2015, the Independent Schools Inspectorate observed that "The school is successful in meeting its aim of providing an outstanding education."
+Durston House School is an independent day prep school for girls and boys aged 3 –13, located in Ealing, West London.

+Fees range from £4,750 to £6,180 per term.

 History

 Durston House was founded by the brothers Ben and Robert Pearce in 1886 as a Christian foundation and was essentially proprietary for its first hundred years of existence.
-The educational charity that runs the school was launched in 1986, the school's centenary year and the school has since trebled its size, with a pupil threshold of approximately 380.
-Its current Headmaster is Giles Entwisle, who succeeded Ian Kendrick in September 2020.
+The educational charity that runs the school was launched in 1986, the school's centenary year, and the school has since trebled its size, with a pupil threshold of approximately 400.
+Its current headmaster is Giles Entwisle, who succeeded Ian Kendrick in September 2020.

+In April 2022, the school announced that Durston House and Harvington School were to merge and become co-educational.

+In September 2023, Durston House became co-educational, accepting girls, and opened a pre-school for children aged 3+.

 Facilities

-The school is located on three different sites within close proximity, the middle and upper school at 12-14 Castlebar Road, the Pre-prep building at 26 Castlebar Road, and the junior school which was extended and refurbished.
-The project was completed in 2014.
-Durston House enjoys the benefits of being a big modern school with facilities which further enhance the education it provides.
+The school is located across five different sites on Castlebar Road.
 The school owns two large playing fields both equipped with large pavilions, offering floodlit tennis and basketball courts.
+Both of Castlebar (located within 5 minutes walk of the school) and Swyncombe playing fields (located 10 minutes from the school by car in Hounslow) combine together to provide a total of 6.75 acres of sporting facilities which Durston House has to offer its pupils.

 In addition, there are specialist art rooms and science laboratories to facilitate specialist study.

 An annual Carol Service and Spring Concert are held in the nearby St Peter's Church.